polyaxon/polyaxon/docs/integrations/native-build.md

 ## Using the native builder per job/experiment

-In the case the default build backend is the not the native builder, users who want to use this native builder to build container images must define explicitly the backend option in their Polyaxon files:
+In case the default build backend is the not the native builder, users who want to use this native builder to build container images must define explicitly the backend option in their Polyaxon files:

 ```yaml